 The best treatments for hair loss related to chemotherapy

-Below, we've broken down a few different treatments you can try that support scalp health to boost hair regrowth after chemotherapy.
+Below, we've broken down a few treatments that support scalp health to boost hair regrowth after chemotherapy.

 Minoxidil

 Minoxidil is an FDA-approved medication for treating alopecia (hair loss).
-It is applied topically to the scalp and works by increasing blood flow and oxygen delivery to hair follicles to prevent further hair loss and support hair regrowth.
-For cancer patients, research has shown that minoxidil is effective at accelerating hair regrowth after chemo treatment.
+It is applied topically to the scalp and increases blood flow and oxygen delivery to hair follicles to prevent further hair loss and support hair regrowth.
+Research has shown that minoxidil accelerates hair regrowth after chemotherapy for cancer patients.
 In one study, women with breast cancer who experienced hair loss from chemotherapy and used a 2% minoxidil solution experienced a shorter period of baldness (a mean of about 50 days) than women who did not use the treatment.
 In another study, on 99 women with persistent chemotherapy-induced alopecia, treated with topical minoxidil combined with anti-androgen (DHT blocking agents), a significant proportion of patients achieved cosmetically significant hair regrowth, suggesting that pCIA may be at least partly reversible.

 If you're interested in using this topical treatment to encourage hair growth, check out MDHair's Minoxidil 2.0%.
 This vegan and cruelty-free formula is clinically proven to regrow hair and is safe and non-irritating.
-To use, simply apply a full dropper to your scalp morning and evening, spreading the solution all over the scalp with your fingers.
+Apply a full dropper to your scalp in the morning and evening, spreading the solution all over the scalp with your fingers.
 People with normal blood pressure who are not taking antihypertensive medications can also use topical minoxidil.
 MDhair's plant-based scalp treatment serum, shampoo, oral supplements, and collagen peptides can be used before, during, and after chemotherapy.

 Supplements